Alfheim-Realm/Documentation/README.md

 * Configurable maximum level for each kind of fruit (normal and great) with an overall maximum level that cannot be surpassed.
 * Fairies do not need to be "married" in order to be considered second generation, automatically all fairies that could be obtained from marriage can use possession skill.

+### Experience System
+* Able to customize all rates from just variables: solo, party and boat experience.
+* Removed experience from maps without needing items within inventory.
+* Increase rates on a per day basis.
+* Able to adjust rates on a per level basis to decrease experience obtained the closer the player is to the level limit.
+Adjusts automatically when increasing level limit.